JuliaClimate/ClimateTools.jl/docs/src/examples.md

 ## Bias correction

 An important step in climate scenarios design is to correct the statistical bias of the simulations compared against a chosen reference (more often than not, weather observations).
 A typical method is to do quantile-quantile mapping between the simulation timeseries and observed timeseries.
 The function `qqmap` does so.
 First step would be to interpolate the simulated field onto the reference grid.
-Here we use the dataset provided by the [Canadian Forest Service](https://cfs.nrcan.gc.ca/projects/3/4, see McKenney et al. 2011) for the interpolation step and the bias correction step.
+Here we use the dataset provided by the [Canadian Forest Service](https://cfs.nrcan.gc.ca/projects/3/4) (McKenney et al. 2011) for the interpolation step and the bias correction step.

 *McKenney, D. W., Hutchinson, M.F., Papadopol, P., Lawrence, K., Pedlar, J., Campbell, K., Milewska, E., Hopkinson, R., Price, D., Owen, T. (2011).
 "Customized spatial climate models for North America."
 Bulletin of American Meteorological Society-BAMS December: 1612-1622.*